 The trail will be accessible for a diverse range of ages and abilities, including families, and also surfaces which will include sealed path, road, boardwalk and gravel.
 It will work to the NZCT grades 1,2 and 3.

-Council believes the trail will become an iconic journey in its own right and a 'must do' for residents and domestic and international tourists.
+Kaikōura District Council is supporting the trust to develop its plans.
+Council believes the trail could become an iconic journey in its own right and a 'must do' for residents and domestic and international tourists.

 Funding the development of the trail will require a joint effort.
 The trust and Council's (Marlborough and Kaikōura) are continuing to support fundraising efforts and to work with central government to identify funding options.

 "The trail could be the single biggest benefit for the region following the Kaikōura earthquake" - John Leggett, Mayor Marlborough District

-- Economic: with an estimated 18,000-35,000 users annually, spending will add up to $19million per annum to the region
+- an estimated 18,000-35,000 users annually, spending up to $19million per annum to the region

 "For the community it's a really exciting project, it's got the potential to provide slow, high-value traffic to an area that for the last 30 years has been pretty stagnant in it's growth" - John Hickman, Quake affected Ward resident